Haiti presidential security chief arrested over assassination | DW | 27.07.2021

 Civil had already been placed in solitary confinement at a prison in Delmas, near Port-au-Prince.

 Civil's attorney, Reynold Georges, said his client's arrest was politically motivated.
-It has not been confirmed if Civil had been charged with anything.
+It has not been confirmed if Civil has been charged with anything.

 Port-au-Prince commissioner Bed-Ford Claude had also ordered immigration authorities to prohibit four police officers who were responsible for Moise's security from leaving the country.